Travel advice for your trip to Iceland

 - If you live in Scotland or Wales, Iceland will accept your respective NHS letter to demonstrate your Covid-19 vaccination status.

 - From 26 July 2021, double vaccinated travellers, or those with proof of previous infection, must present a negative Covid-19 test before boarding the flight to Iceland.
 Both PCR and lateral flow tests are accepted and must be within 72 hours prior to departure.
-Collinson offer pre-departure lateral flow tests at sites including Heathrow, Manchester and Luton airports.
 The tests cost £40 and Discover the World will cover 50% (£20) of this test.
-Other providers are Qured, Medicspot and Randox.
+Providers include Qured, Medicspot and Randox.
+It is your choice and your responsibility which supplier you choose to use, but we would advise that you only use a test provider that is on the Gov.uk approved list.

 Upon arrival in Iceland